SiliconLabsSoftware/docs-matter/sld405-matter-fundamentals-security/index.md

 # Matter Security

 Matter raises the bar on security to a new level beyond simply guaranteeing the communication pipe is secure.
 Now, the end device must be proven to be authentic.
 The Matter Node Security will likely raise over time.
-As threats evolve the SHOULDs will become SHALLs.
+As threats evolve, the SHOULDs will become SHALLs.
 Creating Secure Identities and injecting them securely in your manufacturing process is not trivial and can be costly.
 Silicon Labs has the hardware, software, and services to get your secure Matter products to market quickly and cost effectively.

 Register at [Silicon Labs Tech Talks](https://www.silabs.com/about-us/events/tech-talks-wireless-technology-training/matter) to watch a detailed on-demand discussion of Matter Security, along with other tech talks as part of the Interactive Matter Training Series.